cycleplatform/docs-portal/docs/containers/configuration/integrations.md

 Shared directories allow for a shared directory between containers running on the same host.

+These directories are defined as identifiers in the [server configuration](/docs/infrastructure/servers/configure).

 This integration has three parts:

 1. Identifier - think of this as a key that can be used to identify which directory you'd like the given container to have access to.